 | Simikot–Hilsa Helicopter Route | 9–11 Days | Fastest route, helicopter experience, stunning aerial Himalayan views |

 All the food that will be provided to you will be vegetarian items.
-Breakfast and Dinner will be provided in the Hotel/Guest house, whereas lunch will be packed, which will be prepared early in the morning.
+Breakfast and Dinner will be provided in the Hotel/Guest house, whereas lunch will be packed and prepared early in the morning.

 If you have any special dietary needs, please inform us while booking the trip with us.
 We will make special arrangements or provide suggestions.
 Here is the list of common food items that you can expect during Yatra:

-Note: Don't forget to try some Tibetan dishes like Momo(dumpling) and Tibetan Noodles in Tibetan restaurants.
+Note: Don't forget to try some Tibetan dishes like Momo(dumplings) and Tibetan Noodles in Tibetan restaurants.
 But remember, you need to pay on your own.

-Read more: How Difficult is Kailash Mansarovar Yatra
+Read more: How To Plan & Prepare For Kailash Mansarovar Yatra

 If you experience any symptoms of altitude sickness during the Kailash Mansarovar Yatra, stop ascending, take rest, drink plenty of water, and descend (if symptoms worsen).
 You need to inform the trekking guide immediately if you find any trouble while traveling or trekking.
 Our trekking guides are experts in dealing with altitude sickness.
 Our team will be equipped with emergency oxygen and necessary medications.